Arcana/node-dota2/README.md

 ### `ready`
 Emitted when the GC is ready to receive messages.

+### `unready`
+Emitted when the connection status to the GC changes, and renders the library unavailable to interact.

 ### `chatMessage` (`channel`, `senderName`, `message`, `chatObject`)
 * `channel` - Channel name.